A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Unfortunately, it messes our minds up – it can either propel us forward or hold us back.
 Knowing that today may be our last day will enable us to fully experience life.

-It usually doesn’t happen suddenly, and something has to happen first.
+It usually doesn’t happen suddenly, and something usually happens first.

 The hard truth is this:

-Death is not the most painful part.
-It’s the period one has to go through before it happens.
+Death might not the most painful part.
+It’s the period one has to go through before the inevitable.

 Aside from the physical pain, there will be financial battles.